-- To create and support communities that build social connections, life-long friendships and create a sense of belonging. - To provide a variety of residential facilities that are clean and well-maintained. - To promote responsible behavior and respect for the rights of all residents. - To foster student engagement and learning through community building activities, programming, and collaborative campus opportunities. - To encourage students to be involved, invested, and have influence in their residential community.
+- Create and cultivate communities that build social connections and foster a sense of belonging. - Provide a variety of residential facilities that are safe, clean, and well-maintained. - Promote responsible decision-making and respect for the rights of all individuals. - Foster engagement and learning through community-building activities and collaborative campus opportunities. - Encourage students to be involved and invested in their residential, campus, and local communities. - Support the academic and future success of all students.